 - Completion of a 211 course in a modern or classical language;

-- Completion of a Hispanic Studies or Modern and Classical Languages Department course of 212 (HM);
+- Completion of a Hispanic Studies or Languages & Cultures Department course of 212 (HM);

 - Successful completion of a departmental language proficiency test.